Saturday 2 September / 20 August

 To easily contribute to these fundraisers please go to our website ss-sergius-herman-valaam.org

 In your charity please remember us to your ability and help this small community.

 As you can see we are all over the year still in the red.
 Reason for this are the two points mentioned under announcement: the new deacon vestments and the unexpected high repair cost for the a/c.
 We need your help to recover those cost, mainly by your regular tithing to the church and secondly through extra contributions if you are able to.
 Tithing is a Christian duty and gives back to God what is righly His.
 It is a scriptual and with that a truely Orthodox principle.
 In short tithing means that we are giving the 10th of our income back to God., which is actually considered the minimum.
 It is absolutley fair, because if we have a little income we will give less, if we have more we will give more.
 God bless everyone who already follows this command, and helps us to keep this church functioning.

 If you want to read more about tithing in the Orthodox Church please follow here: http://fatherjohn.blogspot.com/2017/01/stump-priest-tithing.html

 Hieromonk Timothy, Priest Joseph, Alexander, Valery, Philip, Eric, Suzanna, Matushka Anna and her newborn child Irene, Luoba, Katherine, Kevin, Demetra, Judy (non-orthodox), Pat (non-orthodox), Heather (non-orthodox), Catherine, Mary, Hannah (non-orthodox), Irene (non-orthodox), Krista, George, Vera, Juliana, Seraphim, Novice Moses, Matushka Joanna

 If you have prayer requests you would like announced, please e-mail email@example.com

-Wednesday and Friday wine and oil are allowed.
+Wednesday and Friday are normal fast days.